iainctduncan/papers/source/design.rst

 The foreign function interface (FFI) is very straightforward, making adding Scheme functions to S4M simple.
-And, importantly, s7 is fully thread-safe and re-entrant - meaning that there is no issue having multiple, isolated s7 interpreters running in the same application, a situation common in a Max patch where many s4m object may coexist, but a feature not common across all candidate implementations (CTN: Schottstaedt n.d.).
+And, importantly, s7 is fully thread-safe and re-entrant - meaning that there is no issue having multiple, isolated s7 interpreters running in the same application, a situation common in a Max patch where many s4m object may coexist, but a feature not common across all candidate implementations (Schottstaedt n.d.).

 License
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Finally, s7 uses the BSD license, a permissive free software license.
-The BSD license imposes no redistribution restrictions the way the GPL family of licenses do, thus user-developers wishing to use s7 in a commercial project are free to do so with no obligations (CTN: Schottstaedt n.d.).
+The BSD license imposes no redistribution restrictions the way the GPL family of licenses do, thus user-developers wishing to use s7 in a commercial project are free to do so with no obligations (Schottstaedt n.d.).

 This is a point in s7's favour as many Ableton Live device developers sell devices, and many Max developers sell standalone Max applications, thus I would also like to allow use of S4M in these contexts.